SECURITIES AND EXCHANGE COMMISSION

 We are continually seeking ways to reduce our overall operating costs, streamline business processes and enhance the branding of our products and services.
-During 2019, Doble sold its headquarters facility in Watertown, Massachusetts, and during 2020 it consolidated its headquarters operations into a single, more cost-efficient facility in Marlborough, Massachusetts.
-In 2021, Doble closed its facility in Toronto, Ontario and consolidated its Manta product line into its existing production capacity for Doble instruments.
+For example, during 2020 Doble consolidated its headquarters operations into a single, more cost-efficient facility in Marlborough, Massachusetts, and in 2021 it closed its facility in Toronto, Ontario and consolidated its Manta product line into its existing production capacity for Doble instruments.

 We are also continually seeking opportunities to supplement our growth by making strategic acquisitions.
-In 2019 we acquired Globe Composite Solutions, LLC; in October 2020 we acquired Advanced Technology Machining, Inc. (ATM) and its sister company TECC Grinding, Inc.; in July 2021 we acquired I.S.A Altanova Group S.r.l. and its affiliated companies (Altanova); and in August 2021 we acquired the assets of Phenix Technologies Inc. (Phenix).
+In October 2020 we acquired Advanced Technology Machining, Inc. (ATM) and its sister company TECC Grinding, Inc.; in July 2021 we acquired I.S.A Altanova Group S.r.l. and its affiliated companies (Altanova); in August 2021 we acquired the assets of Phenix Technologies Inc. (Phenix); and in November 2021 we acquired Networks Electronic Company, LLC (NEco), a provider of miniature electro-explosive components and subsystems supporting mission, flight, and life-critical applications to the aerospace and defense end-markets.
 Information about these acquired businesses is provided in the following section, “Products,” and in Note 2 to the Consolidated Financial Statements.

-In December 2019, we sold the businesses comprising our former Technical Packaging segment and used the proceeds from the sale to pay down debt and for other corporate purposes, including the termination of our defined benefit pension plan.
-The Technical Packaging segment was reported as Discontinued Operations in 2020 and is presented accordingly for all periods in this report.
+In December 2019, we sold the businesses comprising our former Technical Packaging segment and used the proceeds from the sale to pay down debt and for other corporate purposes.
+The Technical Packaging segment was reported as Discontinued Operations in 2020.
 See Note 3 to the Consolidated Financial Statements.

 Our principal products are described below.
 See Note 12 to the Consolidated Financial Statements for financial information regarding business segments and 10% customers.